kommidirithikareddy/Turtle_lib/README.md

 basics.py

-explanation -  Basic turtle graphics methods include forward(), backward(), right(), left(), penup(), pendown(), speed(), color(), bgcolor(), and reset().
+Explanation -  Basic turtle graphics methods include forward(), backward(), right(), left(), penup(), pendown(), speed(), color(), bgcolor(), and reset().
 These commands control the turtle's movement, pen state, speed, and colors, enabling the creation of various shapes and patterns on the canvas.

 draw_a_dashed_line.py

-explanation - In turtle graphics, the drawing state is controlled by these pen control techniques.
+Explanation - In turtle graphics, the drawing state is controlled by these pen control techniques.

 Pen control (Drawing state )